Geraldo Perdomo Player Props: Diamondbacks vs. Nationals

 Nationals Pitching Rankings

-- Nationals pitchers combine to surrender the fourth-most home runs in baseball (81 total, 1.4 per game).
+- The Nationals surrender the fifth-most home runs in baseball (83 total, 1.4 per game).

-- In his last outing on Wednesday against the Los Angeles Dodgers, the right-hander threw five innings, allowing four earned runs while surrendering eight hits.
+- His most recent time out came on Friday against the Philadelphia Phillies, when the righty tossed 5 1/3 innings, surrendering four earned runs while allowing six hits.

-- The 26-year-old has put up an ERA of 5.67, with 7.3 strikeouts per nine innings, in six games this season.
-Opponents have a .262 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.